Robust Utility Maximization with Intractable Claims under Distributional Ambiguity: A Random Distributionally Robust Optimization Approach: Problem formulation

-\subsection{Entropy function and $\varphi$-divergence}
+\subsubsection{Entropy function and $\varphi$-divergence}

-We first define the class of entropy functions characterizing the divergence measures employed in our framework. \begin{definition}[Entropy Function] A function $\varphi: [0, +\infty) \to [0, +\infty]$ is called an entropy function if it satisfies the following conditions: \begin{enumerate} \item $\varphi$ is convex and lower semi-continuous; \item The effective domain intersects the open interval $(0, +\infty)$, i.e.,
+We begin by defining the class of entropy functions that characterize the divergence measures used in our RDRO framework.

+\begin{definition}[Entropy Function] A function $\varphi: [0, +\infty) \to [0, +\infty]$ is called an entropy function if it satisfies the following assumptions: \begin{enumerate} \item $\varphi$ is convex and lower semi-continuous; \item The effective domain intersects the open interval $(0, +\infty)$, i.e.,

 \end{enumerate} The growth rate of $\varphi$ at infinity is characterized by $\varphi'_{\infty} := \lim_{x\longrightarrow +\infty} \frac{\varphi(s)}{s}$.
 If $\varphi'_{\infty} = \infty$, then $\varphi$ grows faster than any linear function and is referred to as superlinear. \end{definition}